 In November 2016, Fairfax County voters voted on whether to add an additional source of revenue that would remove the sole burden from them to fund public education via a Meals Tax.
 However, this measure failed.
 The Meals Tax would have raised revenue from an additional source: certain prepared foods, which would be paid not only by residents, but also by commuters and tourists.
 This would have diversified our local funding, and had people paying pennies at a time rather than asking home owners to undertake a large increase in their real estate property tax.
 If it was approved, the Meals Tax was estimated to generate approximately $99 Million in the first year – with 28 percent of that amount coming from non-county residents.
 By law, 70% of the net revenues would have be dedicated to Fairfax County Public Schools.

 The County Board of Supervisors had no Plan B in place for how to raise revenue if the Meals Tax did not pass.
 Many residents have wondered that if the revenue of the Meals Tax was so sorely needed, then why wasn’t a back up plan put into place in case the ballot initiative failed?
 With personal property tax being the only way to raise revenue, Supervisors have not sought to increase such a tax two years in a row.

 In 2017, the situation was back to the dance of the School Board and County Board deciding how to allocate revenue from personal property taxes.
 However, the same challenges remained in educating our children – and only continued to grow.
 Ultimately, the School Board reduced $50 Million from its budget in order to have a budget that equalled the amount of funding the County Board approved for transfer.
 Click here for a full description of the budget reductions and fees added in FY 2018 (2017-2018 school year).

 On January 11, 2018, Superintendent Dr. Scott Brabrand presented his proposed budget for FY 2019.
-Funding teacher and staff is a top budget priority.
-See the budget development calendar here.
+Funding teachers and staff is a top budget priority.